Samples and Results

 If you are collecting a blood test form, please make sure you read all the information on the form before attending.

+You cannot currently walk-in for a blood test at a hospital or clinic.
 You can book your blood test appointment online by visiting www.lewishamandgreenwich.nhs.uk.

 Alternativly you can call 0208 333 3217 to book a blood test with the Phlebotomy Booking Service.
 You will get through to the phlebotomy call centre, with advisors able to book appointments at all available locations.
 The call centre is open Monday to Friday between 8am and 4pm.